yushakareem/test-delete/README.md

 # Title of the project

-## Table of Contents
-The Table of Contents helps the reader to find specific information and indicates how the information has been organised.

 ## Objective of the Project
 It describes what the project wants to achieve and defines terminologies.
 Presents the hardware or tools used in the project.